floydhub/imagenet/README.md

 ```

 Note:
-The script retrieve the number of class from the dataset `--data redeipirati/datasets/pytorch-hymenoptera/1`.
+The script retrieve the number of classes from the dataset `--data redeipirati/datasets/pytorch-hymenoptera/1`.
 This behavior will be fixed in the next release.

 The above command will print out a service endpoint for this job in your terminal console.